jpasholk/JSDrumKit/README.md

 # JSDrumKit

-A drumkit written in Javascript following WesBos's Javascript30 challenge.
+A drum kit written in Javascript following the Wes Bos Javascript30 challenge.